Be Thankful for Your Recovery: Staying Sober During the Holidays

 - Eat a healthy breakfast.
 Trying to save room to overindulge at lunch or dinner can throw your body (and mood) off balance.

 - Make plans with friends and family.
 Take in a movie, break out the old photo albums or do some holiday shopping.

 For those without a healthy family situation, it might be better for your recovery to pass on the get-together.
 That doesn’t mean you have to spend the holidays alone.
 You can make a break from bad old habits and situations and start new holiday traditions.

 Homeless shelters and soup kitchens experience high demand during the holidays.
-Serving those in need can be a powerfully rewarding experience.
+Serving those in need can be a powerful, rewarding experience.

 It is okay to spend the holidays alone, too.
 If you’re a sports nut, enjoy any of the sports games that’ll be on.
-Take some time off to catch up on that series you’ve been meaning to check out on Netflix.
-Or if you’re trying to be more productive, start that project you’ve been putting off.
+Take some time off to catch up on that series you’ve meant to check out on Netflix.
+Or, if you’re trying to be more productive, start that project you’ve been putting off.
 It’s your holiday.
 Use it however you want!

 Alcohol Rehab in Lancaster, CA

 More alcohol is consumed throughout the holiday season than any other time of year.
 If you or a loved one is struggling with alcoholism, this season can be particularly challenging.
-One thing you can be thankful for this season is that you don’t have to solve this problem on your own.
+You can be thankful for this season because you don’t have to solve this problem on your own.

 At Design for Change, we help clients overcome addiction every day.
-We offer a variety of rehab programs that are tailored to meet the needs of each individual client.
-In recovery, you’ll learn about the disease of addiction, healthier ways to cope with difficult emotions and how to avoid relapse.
+We offer a variety of rehab programs that are tailored to meet the needs of each client.
+In recovery, you’ll learn about the disease of addiction, healthier ways to cope with difficult emotions, and how to avoid relapse.